SHA-mbles/sha1-cp/README.md

 1. A full description of the **set of output differences** 𝓓 and the bundles used in the attack.
-This was obtained by sampling the last rounds of SHA-1, and extends the partial data given in Table 4 of the paper.
+This was obtained by sampling the last rounds of SHA-1, and extends the partial data given in Table 4 of the Eurocrypt paper.
    The set is described in file `diff_group.h`, and the program `sampling.c` can be used to verify the sampling.

 2. A **simulator** for the attack, to enable easy verification of our claims (see below for details).
+This corresponds to the Eurocrypt attack.

 3. A **graph** for the attack, corresponding to the set 𝓢 with maximum cost 2×C_block_ (first line of Table 5).
+   This corresponds to a variant of the Eurocrypt attack.
    Due to size limits, the graph is not in the git repo, but if available as part of the releases:
    https://github.com/Cryptosaurus/sha1-cp/releases/download/v1/diffset
    (Note: the graph only contains the nodes, the edges are recomputed on the fly)

+4. The **GPU code** to generate near-collision blocks, improved from the code of the Shattered attack.
+   This is the code from the Usenix attack.

+In order to make sure proper countermeasures can be deployed before harmful exploitation of SHA-1 chosen-prefix collisions, we are not releasing the full source code of the attack at this point.

 ## Attack simulator

 ### What the simulator does